frankframework/frank-manual/CONTRIBUTING.md

 You can build the documentation using http://readthedocs.io or locally on your laptop.
-The former happens automatically when you push your changes to GitHub, because the sever has a git hook to ReadTheDocs.
+The former happens automatically when you push your changes to GitHub, because the server has a git hook to ReadTheDocs.
 The formatted manual can be found at http://ibis4manual.readthedocs.io.
 This is the official version.
 If you do not have permission to push directly to GitHub, then please make a pull request.